 Introduction to the Graduate Record Examination

-So what is the GRE?
-The full form of GRE is the Graduate Record Exam which conducted by the Educational Testing Service usually called the ETS.
-So the GRE tests you on three different skills – verbal reasoning skills, quantitative reasoning and analytical writing.
-The overall test comes to around three hours and 45 minutes so that’s roughly four hours.
+The GRE is designed and administered by the Educational Testing Service or ETS.
+So the GRE tests you on three different skills – verbal reasoning skills, quantitative reasoning and analytical writing skills.
+The overall test comes to around 3 hours and 45 minutes so that’s roughly four hours.
 We will learn a little bit more about each of these skills now.

 The test is mainly computer-based.
 They do offer paper-based tests as well but they’re very rare so most likely you’re going to be taking the test on a computer.

 ETS releases the GRE exam dates in an year advance and it provides the liberty to attempt the GRE multiple times so you can attempt up to a maximum of five times within a period of twelve months.
 Also note that you can attempt the GRE once in a span of 21 days so if you have to attempt it again you need to wait for 21 days before you can attempt again.
 You are free to select your exam date over a telephone, fax, mail and online which is recommended where you can get the fast registration.

-Another factor to note is that the GRE score is valid for a period of five years so you can plan ahead, you can take your GRE early.
-So that explains what this exam all about.
+Another factor to note is that the GRE score validity.
+These score are valid for a period of five years and it also depends on the time you have taken the test.

 Why is your GRE score important?